Lakshit-Chiranjiv/DSA-List-Questions/Aman_Bhaiya_DSA_List/Arrays/README.md

 ### *Chocolate Distribution Problem - LQ16*

 - Sort the array.
 Then take two pointers pointing at the ends of a window of size m.
 Keep on comparing for all such windows ,the one with the minimum difference between both its ends is the answer.

+### *Search in Rotated Sorted Array - LQ17*

+- As the array is sorted in ascending order and then rotated then we can conclude that the whole array is a combo of two ascending order arrays merged together.
+So first we find the break point where the 1st sorted array ends and 2nd starts.
+Then we apply binary search in both the arrays to get the required number.